Guitar Strumming Patterns

 100 Bpm

-A very common strum you will see in many genres, and it of course can have variations and sixteenth notes added in if you want to really spice it up.
+This is a very common strum pattern used in many genres.
+It can, of course, be varied by adding sixteenth notes if you want to spice it up.

 strumming pattern guitar tab